The People's Republic of Walmart

-The People's Republic of Walmart: How the World's Biggest Corporations are Laying the Foundation for Socialism is a 2019 book by Leigh Phillips and Michal Rozworski, published by Verso Books.
+The People's Republic of Walmart: How the World's Biggest Corporations are Laying the Foundation for Socialism is a 2019 book by socialists Leigh Phillips and Michal Rozworski, published by Verso Books.
 In the book, Phillips and Rozworski argue that large multinational corporations, such as Walmart, are not expressions of free-market capitalism but instead examples of central planning on a large scale.
 They also argue that the question is not if large-scale planning can work, but if it can be made democratic to serve everyone's needs.

 Reception

 Boing Boing praised the book's vision as "audacious and exciting," adding that the authors "have outdone themselves with this volume."
 The New Statesmen called the book "a timely exhortation to rethink the wisdom that markets always do it better."
 The Vancouver Sun said that the book is proof that "socialists can have a sense of humour – and make sense" and that both "Already committed socialists ... and general readers" will find much here to provoke thought, and even hope."

 American Affairs described the book as "refreshingly frank, funny, and bold.
 It's almost enough to convert the reader to their can-do optimism.
 But the book merely suggests, rather than shows, how to cure the chief defects of both public and private sector gigantism.
 Its intellectual history of failed projects of both nationalization and marketization is fascinating in its own right, but it does not rise above the detached idealism that sank such visions in the first place.
 In this way, The People's Republic of Walmart embodies the same impractical ideology that it so ably critiques."

-Countercurrents.org said that the book shows that "The good news is that planning actually works.
+Countercurrents.org, not to be confused with the White nationalist journal Counter-Currents, said that the book shows that "The good news is that planning actually works.
 It works for Amazon, and it works for Walmart.
 The bad news, however, is that corporate planning works within the confines of capitalism's profit-maximizing system that damages our earth.
 The eternal quest for profit maximization has pushed corporate planning to achieve remarkable efficiencies in production, logistics, resource use, and the exploitation of human labor.
 Still, long-range democratic planning might be able to end poverty wages, stop climate busting production methods, and end senseless over-consumption."
 The review concluded by saying that "What we need is a global People's Republic of Ecological Planning.
 Unless we achieve this, the survival of humanity is by no means assured."